“From the deepest desires often come the deadliest hate.”

 Then, the door to my room flew wide open.
 In walked this kind but authoritative nurse.
 Turned out, she wasn’t a nurse at all.
 Announcing that she was the lead therapist on my case she asked, “What brings you here?”
 Scurrying around the room, she proceeded to organize everything in my room to make it more efficient for me.

 After listening to a brief recap of my story.
 She walked up to the side of my bed, looking me in the eyes and taking my hand, she said, “My name is Betty, and don’t you worry about a thing.
 It’s my job to make sure you walk out of here as if you never went through surgery.
 And, you should know, I’m pretty good at my job.”

 It felt like the weight of the world had been lifted off me, allowing me to roll over and sleep like a baby.

-Even with all my experience staying in Hotels and Hospitals through the years it was always a little weird sleeping in a strange bed.
-Especially in a hospital.
-After all my time in the hospital, it was getting easier to get some real sleep.
-Still, nervously waking up as the sun was peeking through the shades, thoughts of my first day in rehab filled my head.
+Even with all my experiences staying in Hotels and Hospitals it was still always a little weird sleeping in a strange bed, especially in a hospital.
+After a tough year of being in one hospital or another, it had become easier to get some real sleep.
+Still anxious, waking up as the sun was peeking through the shades, my thoughts began to wonder what my first day in rehab would be like.